 How can I increase the natural light in my house?
 It’s a regular query, and understandably so given the enormous benefits of natural light to health and wellbeing.
+Some studies have also shown that Vitamin D, absorbed through our skin when exposed to sunlight, could help reduce the risk of catching the coronavirus or avoid suffering more severe effects of infection.

 Natural light makes you happier